dns-vsm/embeddings/README.md

 ## References
 If you use these vectors for any pupose please cite the following works:

-[1] ...
+[1] W. Lopez, "Vector representation of Internet domain names using word embedding techniques," M.S. thesis, Instituto de Computación, Facultad de Ingenierı́a, Universidad de la República, Montevideo, Uruguay, 2019.

 [2] W. Lopez, J. Merlino and P. Rodriguez-Bocca, "Extracting semantic information from Internet Domain Names using word embeddings", submitted to Engineering Applications of Artificial Intelligence (ELSEVIER), 2019.

-[3] W. Lopez, J. Merlino and P. Rodriguez-Bocca, "Vector representation of internet domain names using a word embedding technique," 2017 XLIII Latin American Computer Conference (CLEI), Cordoba, 2017, pp. 1-8.
+[3] W. Lopez, J. Merlino and P. Rodriguez-Bocca, "Vector representation of internet domain names using a word embedding technique,"
+2017 XLIII Latin American Computer Conference (CLEI), Cordoba, 2017, pp. 1-8.